priyanshuranjan16/SS-Dash/README.md

 # Start the development server
-node src/server.js
+npm start
 ```

-The backend will be running on `http://localhost:3001`
+The backend will be running on `http://localhost:4000`

 ### 3. Frontend Setup